GLOBAL MARKETS-Growth worries slam stocks, oil, emerging markets

 * Risk aversion sends U.S. shares lower

-* U.S. Treasuries 30-year bond yield lowest since June 2013 (Updates prices, recasts second paragraph)
+* U.S. Treasuries up, 30-year bond yield lowest since June 2013 (Adds U.S. market open, changes byline, changes dateline, previously LONDON, recasts lead)

 By Yasmeen Abutaleb

-NEW YORK, Oct 10 An index of global equities fell to a seven-month low and oil slumped to a four-year low on Friday as worries about weak worldwide economic growth continued to take a toll on investor confidence.
+NEW YORK, Oct 10 An index of global equities fell to a seven-month low and oil hit a two-year low on Friday, continuing a string of weakness built on worries about weak worldwide economic growth.

-Most major markets declined about 1 percent on Friday, though the U.S. benchmark S&P 500 index was slightly higher in early afternoon trading, while the tech-heavy Nasdaq saw the biggest losses on Wall Street.
+Investors have scrambled to reduce big bets in stocks and other risky assets after benefiting from a rally in major world equity markets that has only seen brief interruptions in the past three years.

-Investors have scrambled to reduce big bets in stocks and other risky assets after reaping big gains from a rally in major world equity markets that has only seen brief interruptions in the past three years.
+Assets tied to expectations for improved growth have been hit by a recent raft of weak indicators from Europe at a time when other big economies, including China, Japan and Brazil, face their own hardships and as the U.S. Federal Reserve is expected to reduce monetary accommodation in coming months.

-Assets tied to expectations for improved growth have been hit by a recent raft of weak indicators from Europe and China at a time when other big economies, including Japan and Brazil, face their own hardships and as the U.S. Federal Reserve is expected to reduce monetary accommodation in the coming months.
+Most major markets saw 1 percent declines Friday, and an early attempt by U.S. markets to rally was quickly met with more selling, though losses in the U.S. were concentrated in the tech-heavy Nasdaq.
+Friday's selling was not linked to a particular catalyst, but a continuation of the growing concern about valuations amid questionable global demand.

 "In a vacuum of policy response, investors are selling first and asking questions later," said Jim McDonald, chief investment strategist at Chicago-based Northern Trust Asset Management, which has about $924 billion in assets under management.

 "It smells like there is a high degree of involvement from systematic traders, rather than fundamental traders.
-The magnitude of the move has been disproportionate to the change in the fundamentals," he said.
+The magnitude of the move has been disproportionate to the change in the fundamentals."

 In a sign of increased volatility, the CBOE Volatility Index , or VIX, the market's favored gauge of Wall Street anxiety, touched a high of 22.06 on Friday, its highest intraday level since December 2012, as more investors paid up for protection against further declines.